apache/flink/docs/content/docs/deployment/speculative_execution.md

 - [`slow-task-detector.execution-time.baseline-multiplier`]({{< ref "docs/deployment/config" >}}#slow-task-detector-execution-time-baseline-multiplier)
 - [`slow-task-detector.execution-time.baseline-ratio`]({{< ref "docs/deployment/config" >}}#slow-task-detector-execution-time-baseline-ratio)

+Currently, speculative execution uses the slow task detector based on execution time to detect slow tasks.
+The detector will periodically count all finished executions, if the finished execution ratio reaches the configured ratio(`slow-task-detector.execution-time.baseline-ratio`), the baseline will be defined as the execution time median multiplied by the configured multiplier(`slow-task-detector.execution-time.baseline-multiplier`), then the running task whose execution time exceeds the baseline will be detected as a slow task.
+It is worth mentioning that the execution time will be weighted with the input data volume of the execution vertex, so the executions with large data volume differences but close computing power will not be detected as a slow task, when data skew occurs.
+This helps to avoid starting unnecessary speculative attempts.

+{{< hint warning >}}
+Note: If the node is Source or the Hybrid Shuffle mode is used, the optimization that execution time weighted with input data volume will not take effect, because the input data volume cannot be judged.
+{{< /hint >}}

 ### Enable Sources for Speculative Execution
 If your job uses a custom {{< gh_link file="/flink-core/src/main/java/org/apache/flink/api/connector/source/Source.java" name="Source" >}},
 and the source uses custom {{< gh_link file="/flink-core/src/main/java/org/apache/flink/api/connector/source/SourceEvent.java" name="SourceEvent" >}},